Mardeg/svgklondike/README.md

 ☐Add: hint feature

-☐Add: a dropdown (at the top left?) selection for reverse/face design options
+☐Add: country flags at the bottom right for translation and different card symbols